3D-e-Chem/molviewer-tsx/README.md

 * Single tsconfig
 * Use redux to toggle visibility of molecules
 * Use redux-thunk to load molecules from server
+* Use Server Sent Events to listen for events from server, also added development buttons to simulate server events.

 # TODO